Ready for Risk: Relational Courage for complex times

 What is SE+AM?

-Seven (7) LIVE practice sessions for 2-hours to practice SE+AM, the primary modality of exploration in the program.
+Five (5) LIVE ONLINE practice sessions for 1.5-hours to practice SE+AM, the primary modality of exploration in the program.

 Integration will be supported during the sessions.
 If you'd like additional 1-1 somatic support, somatic coaching sessions with Tim Pauly or Karine Bell can be arranged, at a discounted additional cost.